telerik/ajax-docs/api/client/Telerik.Web.UI.RadLiveTile.md

 The event arguments.

-### dataLoading
+### templateDataBound

-The dataLoading client-side event occurs before the data request is executed.
+The templateDataBound client-side event occurs after the client template is data bound.

 #### Event Data